FlyingWhalesHQ/flying-whales-blog/_posts/2023-03-06-markov-decision-process.md

 We play a game.
 At each round, you choose to stay or quit.
 If you quit, you get $$ \$10 $$ and ends the game.
 If you stay, you get $$ \$4 $$ and $$ \frac{1}{3} $$ probability of ending the game and $$ \frac{2}{3} $$ probability of going to the next round.
 Let $$ \gamma = 1 $$.

+There are two policies: to stay or to quit.
+The value of policy "quit" is $$ \$10 $$.
 Let's evaluate the policy of "stay":

 $$ V_{\pi} (end) = 0 $$